7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Entablature basalt

-Before becoming a protected habitat, Yaquina Head Outstanding Natural Area was a quarry for basalt.
+Before becoming a protected habitat, Yaquina Head Outstanding Natural Area was a basalt quarry.
 Workers used large amounts of rock from the quarry for construction projects in the early 1900s, like building Highway 101.
 The sheer cliffs around Quarry Cove and the Interpretive Center are legacies of the quarries.
 Quarry Cove is the perfect place to admire the basalt of Yaquina Head up close.
 From the Quarry Cove Trail, look north to see the rock wall with wonderful displays of entablature basalt, another way of describing the irregular columns formed in the rock.

 Displays in the Yaquina Head Interpretive Center